-The Vikings had their own belief system prior to Christianisation.
-Known as Norse mythology, it centred on gods such as Odin, Thor, Loki and Frey, with some regional variations.
-Dying in battle was seen as the most prestigious way to depart life, as it would guarantee you a seat in Valhalla, an enormous hall ruled by Odin where fantastic banquets were held each night and preparations were made to help Odin in the apocalyptic battles preceding Ragnarok, or the end of the world.
-By the tenth and eleventh centuries most if not all of the Norsemen had converted to Christianity, but held on to many of their pagan beliefs until late into the medieval period.
+The Vikings had their own belief system, Norse mythology, prior to Christianisation.
+Norse mythology centered on gods such as Odin, Thor, Loki and Frey.
+Dying in battle was the most prestigious way to depart life.
+This would guarantee you a seat in Valhalla, an enormous hall ruled by Odin, where fantastic banquets were held each night and preparations made to help Odin in the apocalyptic battles preceding Ragnarok (the end of the world).
+By the tenth and eleventh centuries, most if not all of the Norsemen had converted to Christianity, but held on to many of their pagan beliefs until late into the medieval period.

-Vikings were feared for their famous long ships, extremely seaworthy vessels with a relatively flat bottom that allowed Vikings not only to traverse oceans but also navigate through shallow waters and even land straight on beaches. for During the Viking age, Norsemen travelled far and wide across what was then the known world.
+Vikings were feared for their famous long ships, impressive vessels that allowed Vikings not only to traverse oceans but also navigate through shallow waters and even land straight on beaches.
+During the Viking Age, Norsemen travelled far and wide across what was then the known world.
 Contrary to popular belief, Vikings did not only engage in raiding and pillaging.
 They were also adept traders, and established many successful settlements in England, Scotland, Ireland, Normandy and Iceland.

 Danegeld was a tax imposed by the Vikings on the countries they raided.
 By paying the Danegeld, rulers could ensure that their regions would not be subject to Viking attacks.
-English, French and other European rulers frequently paid huge sums of silver and valuables as Danegeld during the ninth to eleventh centuries.
+English, French and other European rulers frequently paid huge sums of silver and valuables as Danegeld to the Vikings.

 Vikings had their own alphabet based on the Germanic runic script, known as “futhark”.
 The Vikings would carve historical events into rocks using runes, now known as rune stones.
 The rune stones would typically detail the heroic escapades of a particular chieftain and his men or successful campaigns abroad.
 Much of what is known about the Vikings today stems from runic inscriptions found on stones across Scandinavia, the British isles and as far away as the Black Sea.
 Examples of famous runes stones can be found at the UNESCO World Heritage site at Jelling.

-Vikings did not wear horned helmets.
+- Vikings did not wear horned helmets.
 There is no evidence to suggest that they ever did, apart from in some ritual ceremonies.
 Having horned helmets would seriously impede your ability to fight effectively in close combat.
 Viking helmets were in fact conical, made from hard leather with wood and metallic reinforcement, or made in iron with a mask and chain mail.
-The idea of Vikings wearing horned helmets arose during the 19th century when romanticised and nationalistic views of the Viking people became popular.
+The idea of Vikings wearing horned helmets arose during the 19th century.

-Vikings were not simply savage brutes.
-Images of wild-haired, wild-eyed raiders are but a myth.
-In fact, the Anglo-Danes occupying parts of Great Britain were described as excessively clean by their Anglo-Saxon neighbours, as they insisted on bathing at least once a week and kept their hair well-groomed.
+- Vikings were not simply savage brutes.
+Images of wild-haired, wild-eyed raiders are how the Vikings were mythologised.
+In fact, the Anglo-Danes occupying parts of Great Britain were described as excessively clean by their Anglo-Saxon neighbors, as they insisted on bathing at least once a week and kept their hair well-groomed.